4knahs/zkndb/README.md

 <h3>ZKNDB framework</h3>
 zkndb is a simple storage benchmarking application.
+So far it has implementations for HDFS, Zookeeper and NDB MySQL.
 It is composed by 3 packages: benchmark, metrics and storage.

 <h3>Packages</h3>